gardener/gardener/docs/api-reference/extensions.md

 </em>
 </td>
 <td>
-<p>ServiceCIDR defines the CIDR that will be used for services.</p>
+<p>ServiceCIDR defines the CIDR that will be used for services.
+This field is immutable.</p>
 </td>
 </tr>
 </table>